ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 ## Attached RO-Crate Package

-An **Attached RO-Crate Package** is used to contain and describe an optional _payload_ of files and directories as well as web-based data entities among with their contextual information.
+An **Attached RO-Crate Package** is used to contain and describe an optional _payload_ of files and directories as well as web-based data entities along with their contextual information.

 When processing an _Attached RO-Crate Package_ the _RO-Crate Metadata Document_ MUST be present in the _RO-Crate Root_ and it MUST be named `ro-crate-metadata.json`.